Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

 ## The process for fine-tuning LLMs locally

--- Load the dataset you want to fine-tune your model on; you can use Pandas `DataFrame` to sort/select a portion of the training dataset, as in `load_data`.
+-- Load the dataset you want to fine-tune your model on (its format should match the LLM's training template); you can use Pandas `DataFrame` to sort/select a portion of the training dataset, as in `load_data`.

  -- Tokenisation: tokenise the training and evaluation sets of the data (specify the number of examples).
 Similar to `model spec` except we use the dataset for tokenisation as in `specify_data`.